m0nters/Kanban-Work-Management/README.md

 ### 🏷️ Managing Tags

-- Add new tags via the tag input + "+" button
+- **Create tags**: Click the "Add Tag" button to create custom tags
-- Click tags to select/deselect when adding tasks
+- **Select tags**: Click on tags to toggle selection when creating tasks
-- Remove tags by clicking the delete icon (affects all associated tasks)
+- **View tags**: See all assigned tags displayed directly on task cards
+- **Edit task tags**: Click the tag icon on any task to open the tag selector
+- **Toggle tags**: Click any tag in the selector to add/remove it from a task
+- **Remove tags**: Click the X icon on a tag to delete it from the entire system

 ### 🔄 Moving Tasks

-**Option 1: Drag and Drop**

-- Click and drag a task to another column and release
+- Click and drag a task to another column or position

-**Option 2: Status Dropdown**

-- Use the dropdown on a task card to change its column
+- Visual indicators show where the task will be placed

 ### 🗑️ Deleting Tasks